Wallet by BudgetBakers review

-Our review covers Wallet’s features, pricing, pros and cons to help you decide if you really need this finance app to occupy some of your smartphone’s memory.
+Our review covers Wallet’s features and pricing, and its pros and cons to help you decide if you really need this finance app to occupy some of your smartphone’s memory.

 Wallet is a budgeting app that can be downloaded on Android or iOS, or you can use the desktop version if you’d prefer to tackle your finances on a laptop or desktop computer.
-The Android version of the app is the most complete one, while the iOs and web versions lack some of its useful features.
+The Android version of the app is the most complete, while the iOS and web versions lack some of its useful features.

 Wallet comes with clean graphics and straightforward menus and options.
 After you download the app, you can sign up through your email, or using either Facebook or Google.
 You’ll then be asked to select your default currency.
-At this point, you can pick and choose the charts and graphs you’d like displayed on your dashboard and you can then start using it immediately.
+At this point, you can pick and choose the charts and graphs you’d like displayed on your dashboard and you can then start using the app.

-The basic features are for free, but free Wallet only works as a manual budgeting app – you’ll have to manually enter your expenses and handle your accounts.
+The basic features are free of charge, but free Wallet only works as a manual budgeting app.
+This means you’ll have to manually enter your expenses and handle your accounts.
 If you’re looking for something a bit smarter and more automated, you’ll need to pay for Wallet Premium.

 Wallet’s free features on Android include:

-Wallet Premium is an in-app feature, which means that you need to sign up to the basic version of the app first and then you can upgrade if you want to.
+Wallet Premium is an in-app feature, which means that you need to sign up to the basic version of the app first and then upgrade if you want to.
 You can currently take advantage of a 14-day free trial, after which point you’ll be charged for a yearly Premium plan.
-Wallet Premium costs around £4 if you subscribe monthly or £17.99 for the yearly plan – this is for the first year only, after which you’ll be charged £19.99.
+Wallet Premium costs £5.49 if you subscribe monthly or £17.99 for the yearly plan – this is for the first year only, after which you’ll be charged £19.99.
 Alternatively you an sign up to a Lifetime Premium plan for £48.99.

-As Wallet does not allow you to actually spend your money at any point, even if you buy the premium option and synch the app with your bank account, data are accessed in read-only mode, so your money is still as safe as your bank keeps it.
+As Wallet does not allow you to actually spend your money at any point, even if you buy the Premium option and sync the app with your bank account, data is accessed in read-only mode, so your money is still as safe as your bank keeps it.

 Wallet does not sell or share data with third parties, unless it is necessary to provide its services.
 In plain English, this means that BudgetBakers may, for example, give your data to the company that provides the servers that make the app work, but will not sell your details to an advertiser.

-You can protect the app with a PIN or with your fingerprint, so that, if your smartphone gets lost or stolen, your financial data are shielded by an extra security layer.
+You can protect the app with a PIN or with your fingerprint, so that if your smartphone gets lost or stolen, your financial data is shielded by an extra security layer.

 However, some people are not big on automation, especially when it comes to financial data and banking.
 If you’d rather do your budgeting manually, and are looking to upgrade from your endless Excel spreadsheet to something a little slicker, Wallet by BudgetBakers is worth a try.